 Examples include:

-If a member of the public needs the content in order to understand, apply for, access, or participate in something UMB offers, that content must be accessible by the deadline.
+If a member of the public needs the content to understand, apply for, access, or participate in something UMB offers, that content must be accessible.
+This expectation remains in place as the University continues progressing toward full compliance.

 Digital Content with Deferred Remediation Priority